-- Click on the Start menu and type chkdsk to open up the Check Disk Utility.
-Run this utility with administrator rights by clicking on it and selecting Run as administrator
+- Click on the Start menu and type cmd, right-click on it and run as administrator

-- This inbuilt HDD checker tool of Windows will automatically start scanning the problem with your Hard Drive and will try to repair if found any.
+- This inbuilt HDD checker tool of Windows will automatically start scanning the problem with your Hard Drive and will try to repair it if found.

-- Once, this tool complete the scanning process reboot your PC.
+- Once, this tool completes the scanning process reboot your PC.

 - Click on the Start Menu and open the Settings.

-- Navigate to the Update and Security ->Recovery tab
+- Navigate to the Update and Security and click on the Recovery tab

-- Click on the Advanced Startup -> Go to the Troubleshoot -> Advanced Optionsand then UEFI Firmware Settings.
+- Click on Advanced Startup and go to then Troubleshoot then click on Advanced Options and then UEFI Firmware Settings.

 - Click on the Restart

-- After restarting you will get BIOS screen automatically.
+- After restarting you will get a BIOS screen automatically.
 Navigate to the Advanced tab.

 - Then click on Performance, now you need to keep scrolling until you see Overclocking.